ilia92/homes_mining/home_univ/pho/Readme.txt

 -gsi <n>
    Speed stats interval (5-30 sec; default: 5; use 0 to disable).
-The detailed stats are still shown every 45 seconds and aren't affected by the "-gsi" value
+The detailed stats are still shown every 45 seconds and aren’t affected by the "-gsi" value

 -astats <n>